junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 "We need them to, uhh --" Sam reads through the small texts below the Enochian line, his brows raises higher if it's even possible, "huh -- give away their light willingly.
 The cost of purification can take away as much as all the light from the source.
 And only a determined mind can last long enough to not disrupt the purification process before complete."

-Dean steps away from the armchair slowly to lean on the table.
+Dean steps away from the armchair slowly to lean his hip on the table.
 "Wait so, let me get this straight, the solution is to let Michael *or* Lucifer to -- what?
 Willingly sacrifice themselves to save all angels and humans?
 You ever met those two?
 Don't think it's gonna happen."

-Sam thinks about it for a second, "I don't know Dean, I mean, we got God himself -- and Devil, Darkness, even Death -- talking to us, and persuaded them to do the right thing, and most of times, they end up listening to us."
+Sam thinks about it for a second, "I don't know Dean, I mean, we got God himself -- and Devil, and Darkness, and even Death -- talking to us, and persuaded them to do the right thing, and most of times, they ended up listening to us."

-"We might as well put up a sign in front of the bunker: 'Celestial family drama counseling office', subtitle: 'For free once a year, if it doesn't work, feel free to end the world'.
+"We might as well put up a sign in front of the bunker: 'Celestial family drama counseling office', small print: 'For free once a year, if it doesn't work, feel free to end the world'.
 Nice plan, Dr. Phil."
 Dean waves his hands in the air, gesturing the imaginary signs.

 "You get a better one?"
 Sam raises his brows.